Papaalfa/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Course Project Repository

 This is a repository for the Course Project of "Getting and Cleaning Data" Coursera course.
-The course is accessible here https://class.coursera.org/getdata-034 and is a part of the Data Science Specialization https://www.coursera.org/specializations/jhudatascience
+The course is accessible here https://class.coursera.org/getdata-034 and is a part of the [Data Science Specialization](https://www.coursera.org/specializations/jhudatascience).

 ## The script's destination